-I just recently purchased my first electric guitar.
+I just recently purchased my first guitar.
 It’s a beginner level Yamaha ERG-121C that came along with a starter pack – basically an amp and some few accessories to get someone jamming right away.

 Soon, however, it dawned on me that the basic amp it came with (a 19W Yamaha GA-15), while decent enough for my amateurish needs, wasn’t doing much for me in terms of tone options.

 To top it off, I wanted to play the guitar through my computer’s headphones, as it’s much easier to play along a song that way.

 That’s when it all occurred to me I could use a copy of FL Studio that I never got around to using to achieve much of this inexpensively.

 Basically, it would act as both a “virtual” amp and an effects plug-in so that I could get a variety of tones.
 This is how I went about it.